-He weighs approximately 22lbs, so a big boy, but definitely not the biggest Maine Coon that I have met!
+He weighs approximately 20 lbs, so a big boy, but definitely not the biggest Maine Coon that I have met!

 I used to think our cat was big until I came across this Maine Coon cat on the internet.
 These cats might be gentle giants, but they are also the biggest cats in the WORLD!!

 How Much Do Maine Coon Kittens Weigh?

 I often get asked by my readers how heavy their Maine Coon kitten should be.

-The simple answer is that every cat is different so there is realistically no right or wrong answer to this question.
+The simple answer is that every cat is different so there is really no right or wrong answer to this question.

 Failure to feed a Maine Coon kitten the correct diet may result in a kitten that is smaller in weight and size.

 The table below details the approximate Maine Coon kitten weights in kgs and lbs, for their first year (source).